supporting learning differences

 - Bridge Program

-A child's teacher may determine that a student will benefit from a "Double Dose" of the skills taught in the classroom.
+A child's teacher may determine that a student will benefit from a "Double Dose" of the reading skills taught in the classroom.

 NILD Educational Therapy